-To take an overdose of iodate is not that probable, that in case if you are not putting too much.
-In general is recommended to take maximum 1100mcg of iodate per day, and it is not indicated to exceed this dose.
+To take an overdose of iodate is not that probable, that in case you are not putting too much.
+In general, is recommended to take a maximum of 1100mcg of iodate per day, and it is not indicated to exceed this dose.

-A contribution higher than 1,1 mg/day can lead to a hypothyroidism.
-It is possible that smaller doses to have this result.
+A contribution higher than 1,1 mg/day can lead to hypothyroidism.
+Smaller doses may have this result.

-If you are not a performance sportsmen, it is better to limit the contribution of iodized salt at no more than 1/2 spoon per day.
+If you are not a performance sportsman, it is better to limit the contribution of iodized salt to no more than 1/2 spoon per day.

 Vitamin and minerals supplementation for Thyroid Gland.

 Vitamin D deficiency is associated with hypothyroidism and it can even cause it.
-If you are not exposing to the sun in a constant way you have much to gain if you supplement yourself with 4000 i.u. of vitamin D per day.
-Among these, you will also gain a good function of he Thyroid.
+If you are not exposed to the sun in a constant way you have much to gain if you supplement yourself with 4000 i.u. of vitamin D per day.
+Among these, you will also gain a good function of the Thyroid.

-Regarding minerals, the iron and selenium deficiency can lead to the bad thyroid functioning.
+Regarding minerals, iron and selenium deficiency can lead to bad thyroid functioning.
 If you are a man the iron deficiency is not a problem, rather than otherwise you have the iron levels too high.
-Men should not supplement with iron, only if your blood tests don't tell something else.
-Regarding selenium supplementation, there are not clear evidence that it will help to the correction of some thyroid problems, but selenium has its own useful functions in the body.
+Men should not supplement with iron, only if their blood tests don't tell something else.
+Regarding selenium supplementation, there is no clear evidence that it will help in the correction of some thyroid problems, but selenium has useful functions in the body.